New Mexico to Grand Canyon Road Trip

 Read a family’s story about hiking to the bottom of the Grand Canyon and discovering there’s more than meets the eye.

 Williams is a southern gateway to the Grand Canyon.
-A wildlife park, a brewery and Route 66 history await.
+A wildlife park, a train to the Grand Canyon and Route 66 history await.

 Bearizona Drive-thru Wildlife Park